Skip to main content

 Rule 3301-61-06 | Contracts between school districts for career-technical education.

-(A) Contractual agreements for provision of career-technical education programs shall include all the following terms:
+(A) Contractual agreements for provision of career-technical education programs will include all the following terms:

-(1) All districts that are parties to the agreement must agree upon the state board of education-approved plan for providing career-technical education programs.
+(1) All districts that are parties to the agreement will agree upon the department of education and workforce approved plan for providing career-technical education programs.

-(2) The method of assessing student need used to determine the number of students for which each district will provide funding for career-technical programs must be set out in the agreement.
-The required scope for the education programs must be set out in the agreement.
-The required scope of the education programs will be a minimum of five percent of the eleventh and twelfth grade enrollment from the previous year.
+(2) The method of assessing student need used to determine the number of students for which each district will provide funding for career-technical programs will be set out in the agreement.
+The scope for the education programs will be set out in the agreement.
+The scope of the education programs will be a minimum of five percent of the eleventh and twelfth grade enrollment from the previous year.

-(3) The educating district's documented cost per student and the transfer of state and local funds must be identified in the agreement.
-The amount due shall be at least the cost per student, less the amount of state reimbursement per student, times no less than the number of students as stated in the agreement.
+(3) The educating district's documented cost per student and the transfer of state and local funds will be identified in the agreement.
+The amount due will be at least the cost per student, less the amount of state reimbursement per student, times no less than the number of students as stated in the agreement.

 (4) Each district's responsibility regarding facilities and equipment value and any repayment of state or federal funding related to construction and/or purchase of equipment will be stated in the agreement.

-(7) Arrangements for changes in contractual relationships at the expiration of each contract period or modifications of the contractual relationships during the life on the contract must have approval of all participating districts and notice must be provided to the state department of education.
+(7) Arrangements for changes in contractual relationships at the expiration of each contract period or modifications of the contractual relationships during the life on the contract will have approval of all participating districts and notice will be provided to the department.

 Supplemental Information